Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Hope this helps.

 Been checking out photo processing options.
 This was helpful.
 I am glad to have found photoworks.com because they don't charge shipping and handling per roll when you ship quantity.
 I would have thought Snapfish.com would have been the least expensive but because of the per roll shipping and handling, they lose my vote.
-It would be outrageous to have these charges, since like the original poster I have many rolls, saved from before the day of digital that need to be developed.

 Some Costco's still develop film for $4/roll.